|

 of one description or another, is afforded by almost all of the powers, mental and physical, possessed by the creature.”

-“The parts of which the eye is composed, and the arrangement of these parts, resemble one another in
+(Mill, as cited in Castell 1988, 186).
+3. Mill maintained that the structure of the eye proves a designing Mind or Intelligent Creator: “The parts of which the eye is composed, and the arrangement of these parts, resemble one another in

 this very remarkable respect, that they all conduce to enabling the animal to see.
 These parts and their arrangement being

+as they are, the animal sees.
 Now sight, being a fact which follows the putting together of the parts of the eye, can only be connected

 with the production of the eye as a final cause, not an efficient cause; since all efficient causes precede their effects.